stockphrase/no-silo/content/courses/workshops/altering-sources.md

 3. Write a sentence with a quotation that uses `brackets` to give the reader clarifying information, then cite according to MLA.
 4. Write a sentence with a quotation using `brackets` in a quotation to alter capitalization.

+## My Attempt

+1. **Write a sentence involving a quotation from the passage, use ellipsis to show an omission, then cite according to MLA.
+The ellipsis must be for an omission within a single sentence**.

+{{< hint note >}} <span style="color: var(--in-class)"><i class="fa-solid fa-quote-left"></i></span> Why is it <span class="highlight">almost impossible</span> to gaze directly at the Grand Canyon under these circumstances and see it for what it is—as one picks up a strange object from one's back yard and gazes directly at it?
+It is almost impossible <span class="highlight">because the Grand Canyon<strike>, the thing as it is,</strike> has been appropriated by the symbolic complex which has already been formed in the sightseer's mind</span>. {{< /hint >}}

+- Percy alleges that it is “almost impossible” to encounter the place “because the Grand Canyon . . . has been appropriated by the symbolic complex which has already been formed in the sightseer’s mind” (47).

+2. **Write a sentence involving a quotation from the passage using ellipsis to show an omission, then cite according to MLA.
+The ellipsis must remove the ending of one sentence and the beginning of another**.

+{{< hint note >}} <span style="color: var(--in-class)"><i class="fa-solid fa-quote-left"></i></span> Why is it <span class="highlight">almost impossible to gaze directly at the Grand Canyon </span>under these circumstances and see it for what it is—as one picks up a strange object from one's back yard and gazes directly at it?
+It is almost impossible<span class="highlight"> because the Grand Canyon, the thing as it is, has been appropriated by the symbolic complex which has already been formed in the sightseer's mind.</span>. {{< /hint >}}

+- As Percy argues, it is “almost impossible to gaze directly at the Grand Canyon . . . . because the Grand Canyon, the thing as it is, has been appropriated by the symbolic complex which has already been formed in the sightseer's mind" (47).

+3. **Write a sentence with a quotation that uses brackets to give the reader clarifying information, then cite according to MLA**.

+{{< hint note >}} <span style="color: var(--in-class)"><i class="fa-solid fa-quote-left"></i></span> The <span class="highlight">thing</span> is no longer the thing as it confronted the Spaniard; it is rather that which has already been formulated—by picture postcard, geography book, tourist folders, and the words Grand Canyon.</span>. {{< /hint >}}

+- “The [Grand Canyon] is no longer the thing as it confronted the Spaniard,” writes Walker Percy, “it is rather that which has already been formulated—by picture postcard, geography book, tourist folders, and the words Grand Canyon” (47).

+4. **Write a sentence with a quotation using brackets to alter capitalization**.

+{{< hint note >}} <span style="color: var(--in-class)"><i class="fa-solid fa-quote-left"></i></span> It is almost impossible because <span class="highlight">the Grand Canyon, the thing as it is, has been appropriated by the symbolic complex which has already been formed in the sightseer's mind</span>. {{< /hint >}}

+- “[T]he Grand Canyon, the thing as it is, has been appropriated by the symbolic complex which has already been formed in the sightseer’s mind” (Percy 47).

 <!---
 ## Example Sentences